Nastel/jkool-client-java-api/README.md

 	...
 ```
 ###Running jKool queries from command line
 You can run jKool queries from command line using a helper class `JKQLCmd` below.
-Please run all commands from the build directory that Maven will create.
+Please run all commands from the 'build' directory that Maven will create.
 ```sh
 	java -cp jkool-java-rest-<version>.jar;lib/* com.jkoolcloud.rest.api.utils.JKQLCmd -token access-token -query "get events" -wait 30000
 ```